Infinite-Nomic/Infinite-Nomic/rules.md

 # Rule 27
 Players receive 1CP for;
+Royal Council occurring
 Proposing a motion
 Having their motion chosen for voting
-Having their motion receive the most votes.
+Having their motion receive the most votes

 # Rule 28
 Players may combine three or more villages they own into a town, by making a public announcement and assigning the town a name not used elsewhere in the game.